gem/oq-engine/doc/engine/How-to-upgrade-the-database.md

 since the migration procedure would be too complex and too slow to make it practical.
 However there is a mechanism to keep in sync an OpenQuake 1.2 database with future versions of the code.

-oq-engine --what-if-I-upgrade
+oq engine --what-if-I-upgrade
 ---------------------------------------

-To help the users wondering if they should migrate to a newer version of OpenQuake or not, a command-line switch ``--what-if-I-upgrade`` has been be added to the ``oq-engine`` script: when invoked, this command will look at the [directory containing the upgrade scripts] (https://github.com/gem/oq-engine/tree/master/openquake/server/db/schema/upgrades) on GitHub and figure out which migrations are missing in your version of OpenQuake.
+To help the users wondering if they should migrate to a newer version of OpenQuake or not, a command-line switch ``--what-if-I-upgrade`` has been be added to the ``oq engine`` command: when invoked, this command will look at the [directory containing the upgrade scripts] (https://github.com/gem/oq-engine/tree/master/openquake/server/db/schema/upgrades) on GitHub and figure out which migrations are missing in your version of OpenQuake.
 The name of the upgrade scripts follow the following